 Works on a world-class student precinct on the Parkville campus have commenced.

 The Project includes nine buildings and will deliver 37,050m2 of new or refurbished internal and external building and landscape space.
 A signature project of the University’s Reconciliation Action Plan 3, the Project will deliver on a number of key University strategies including the Sustainability Plan 2016 – 2020 and Food and Retail Strategy.
 Uniquely, the Project has also benefited from the contributions of over 12000 students who have influenced the direction of the Precinct through our co-creation approach.
-The Precinct will be completed in stages with main works construction due to begin in mid-2019.
+The Precinct will be completed in stages with main works construction due to begin at the end of 2019.

 It's a space for students, designed with students in mind.
 Students will be able to create the spaces that they want and need.
 Student Ambassador feedback

 The Precinct will be located on the corner of Grattan and Swanston Street, and is defined by Monash Road to the north and the Melbourne School of Engineering Precinct to the west.

 The site is at the centre of the University's traditional and new student accommodation hubs, making it an ideal location for our 60,000 students to connect.
 It will also neighbour the University's innovation precinct, Melbourne Connect, and is conveniently located close to public transport links, including the new Melbourne Metro Rail station on Grattan Street.

 To learn more about the Precinct's location, follow this link.